Guidelines and guardrails

 (There are others but going into them would start moving from abstract to concrete in a way that would be counterproductive to this article.)

-By “working” I mean folks are maximizing the results they’ve identified as desirable while minimizing the results they’ve identified as undesirable.
+By “working for them” I mean folks are maximizing the results they’ve identified as desirable while minimizing the results they’ve identified as undesirable.

 I’m not sure how to meander gently to this last bit right now, so, let’s make a leap: